 Wetlands are extremely valuable to society.
 Wetlands can decrease flooding, remove pollutants from water, recharge groundwater, protect shorelines, provide habitat for wildlife, and serve important recreational and cultural functions.
+The Mississippi River Delta ecosystems alone provide at least $12 – 47 billion in benefits to people every year.
+If this natural capital were treated like an economic asset, the present value of the Mississippi Delta would be between $330 billion and $1.3 trillion.
 Taken as a whole, it is estimated that the aggregate value of services generated by wetlands throughout the world is $4.9 trillion per year (Costanza et al. 1997).

 If wetlands are lost, the cost of replacing them can be extremely expensive, if at all possible.
 Lost wetlands can result in a city having to invest more money in drinking water treatment or higher costs to citizens for flood insurance.

 Wetlands act as natural sponges that trap and slowly release surface water over time.
 This ability to store water in times of heavy rainfall means that wetlands can help prevent flooding.
 A one acre wetland can typically store about one million gallons of water, though the degree of flood control depends on many factors such as the type of wetland and soil permeability.
 Wetlands along the Mississippi River once stored at least 60 days of floodwater, but now only store 12 days because most have been filled or drained.

 Coastal wetlands are particularly important in the Gulf region because they can help reduce flooding from hurricane storm surges.
 Many of the coastal areas in the Gulf are in flat or low-lying areas, which are particularly vulnerable to hurricanes and tropical storms.
 It is estimated that for every 3.4 miles of healthy coastal wetlands a storm surge must travel over, the surge is diminished by one foot.